ionic-team/capacitor-docs/docs/main/getting-started/installation.md

 # Installing Capacitor

 There are two ways to create your Capacitor application.
-You can using the `@capacitor/create-app` package to create a Capacitor application from scratch, or you can add Capacitor to your already existing web project.
+You can use the `@capacitor/create-app` package to create a Capacitor application from scratch, or you can add Capacitor to your already existing web project.

 Remember to make sure your [environment is set up](/docs/getting-started/environment-setup) for the platforms you will be building for.